-- Got tattoos at a business licensed by the state
+- They got tattoos or piercings at a state-licensed business

 Medical Conditions and Blood Donation

-“There are a lot of myths around how certain medications or medical conditions may prevent someone from being able to donate," Dr. Menon said.
-"There definitely are some, but there are sources that everyone can look at to see."
+“There are a lot of myths around how certain medications or medical conditions may prevent someone from being able to donate," Menon said.

 The blood donor screening sheet on the University Health website lists guidelines and exceptions while stressing how easy and important it is to become a donor.

-Schedule an appointment to give blood at University Health at donatebloodtoday.com.
+Schedule an appointment to give blood at University Health.